cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 While we have explored statements, syntax, semantics, and state in the context of an English language program, our understanding applies equally well to computer languages.
-In the rest of this topic, we will learn the basics about statements, syntax, semanatics, and state in the C programming language.
+In the rest of this topic, we will learn the basics about statements, syntax, semantics, and state in the C programming language.

 2. Variables, Literals, Operators, Expressions